medevice-users/advocacy/amanda.markdown

 > Hello Amanda,
 >
 > I hope you are doing well.
-I wanted to follow-up with you since our phon= e
+I wanted to follow-up with you since our phone
 > call on September 14th.
 First, I hope you are healing and your lead
 > revision surgery went well and was successful.
 I was very happy to hear
 > that you sought medical care after learning from your physician that your